F1yingCt/F1yingCt.github.io/_posts/2023-10-13-Immersive-Building-Design-Reviewer.md

 Virtual Reality provides us with powerful tools to handle these problems.
 In this project, we aimed to develop a architectural design reviewer that enables users to review the buildings with BIM in immersive environment, interact intuitively with the objects and leave their comments.

-In the following parts, several functions of our design reviewer will be introduced.
+In the following parts, several features of our design reviewer will be introduced.
 The VR hardware adopted in our reviewer is HTC Vive VR Bundles, including a HMD and two VR controllers.

 ![design_reviewer](https://s1.imagehub.cc/images/2024/12/12/eab94a963f9be20854e360a2e07426d5.md.jpg)